The Revolution

 Developing the TriFan 600 — a hybrid vertical-lift aircraft with an air medical interior designed for EMS.
 300+ mph cruise, 25,000-foot ceiling, and 1,000-mile VTOL range.
 FAA certification underway.

-Rapid Clinician Deployment
+EMS Paramedic Rapid Deployment

-Pivotal Aerospace
+Pivotal

-Electric Aviation & Medical Transport
+Electric Aviation & Medical Transport eIPP • 7 of 8

 BETA Technologies

-eVTOL & Medical Logistics
+eVTOL & Medical Logistics eIPP • 4 of 8

 Joby Aviation